smadhukumar/kafka/create/create.md

 13. For Administrator Password, enter a password.
 Take note of this password.

->**Note:** This password needs to match password of a database user that we will use later.
-In order to make sure the password works for both, we suggest you enter a password containing only upper case letters, lower case letters, numbers, and underscores.
-If you are using the green button (run on LiveLabs tenancy), you can use your database admin password given to you on the reservation page.
+    > **Note:** *For the purposes of this LiveLab, you use the same passwords for the oggadmin user and the database user.
+To ensure the password works for both users, enter a password containing only upper case letters, lower case letters, numbers, and underscores.
+If using the green button version of this lab (running on LiveLabs sandbox), you can use the database admin password on the reservation page*.

 14. Click **Create**.

     ![Completed GoldenGate details](images/create-deployment-completed.png " ")

     > **Note:** *You're brought to the Deployment Details page.
 It takes a few minutes for the deployment to be created.
 Its status will change from CREATING to ACTIVE when it is ready for you to use.*

-15. Deployment creation completed

     ![Deployment creation completed](images/deployment-active-status.png " ")